 Amid all these evolutions, the definition of the term Big Data, really an umbrella term, has been evolving, moving away from its original definition in the sense of controlling data volume, velocity and variety, as described in this 2001 META Group / Gartner document (PDF opens).

-With the Internet of Things happening and the ongoing digitization in many areas of society, science and business, the collection, processing and analysis of data sets and the RIGHT data is a challenge and opportunity for many years to come.
+With the Internet of Things happening (and certainly all the data in the Industrial Internet of Things and Industry 4.0 overall) and the ongoing digitization in many areas of society, science and business, the collection, processing and analysis of data sets and the RIGHT data is a challenge and opportunity for many years to come.

 As such Big Data is pretty meaningless or better: as mentioned it’s (used) as an umbrella term.
 And as is the case with most “trending” umbrella terms, there is quite some confusion.
 Analyzing data sets and turning data into intelligence and relevant action is key.

 Big Data: a consequence and a catalyst

 While Big Data is often misunderstood from a business perspective (again, it’s about using the ‘right data’ at the right time for the right reasons) and there are debates regarding the use of specific data by organizations, it’s clear that Big Data is a logical consequence of a digital age.